evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Mac/BuildScript/README.txt

 Building a Python Mac OS X distribution
 =======================================

-The ``build-install.py`` script creates Python distributions, including certain third-party libraries as necessary.
+The ``build-installer.py`` script creates Python distributions, including certain third-party libraries as necessary.
 It builds a complete framework-based Python out-of-tree, installs it in a funny place with
 $DESTROOT, massages that installation to remove .pyc files and such, creates an Installer package from the installation plus other files in ``resources`` and ``scripts`` and placed that on a ``.dmg`` disk image.

-For Python 3.4.0, PSF practice is to build two installer variants for each release.
+This installers built by this script are legacy bundle installers that have been supported from the early days of OS X.  In particular, they are supported on OS X 10.3.9, the earliest supported release for builds from this script.

+Beginning with Python 3.4.2, PSF practice is to build two installer variants using the newer flat package format, supported on 10.5+, and signed with the builder's Apple developer key, allowing downloaded packages to satisfy Apple's default Gatekeeper policy (e.g. starting with 10.8, Apple store downloads and Apple developer ID signed apps and installer packages).
+The process for transforming the output build artifacts into signed flat packages is not yet integrated into ``build-installer.py``.
+The steps prior to the flat package creation are the same as for 3.4.1 below.

 1. 32-bit-only, i386 and PPC universal, capable on running on all machines supported by Mac OS X 10.5 through (at least) 10.9::